 The Vienna International Arbitral Centre serves as the principal arbitration court in Austria.
-The country has a reputation for being one of the most established commercial arbitration centers in the EU and it has had an important role as a neutral location for the resolution of specific disputes.
 Companies in Austria that want to settle disputes via arbitration can include a special clause in the agreements they conclude and can contact an arbitrator with the help of one of our arbitration lawyers in Austria.

 The Vienna Arbitral Centre

 The Vienna International Arbitral Centre (VIAC) hears cases from around the world and bases its judgments on the Austrian Arbitration Act, as included in the Austrian Code of Civil Procedure.
 Companies in all business sectors can use arbitration as a manner of settling their dispute, with the help of our arbitration lawyers in Austria.
 Examples include the following sectors, when it comes to arbitration in Vienna:

 Apart from the Vienna International Arbitral Centre, the International Chamber of Commerce also settles commercial disputes according to its arbitration rules.
 The arbitral proceedings in Austria follow a set of provisions:

 - an uneven number of arbitrators judge each case (in most cases one or in larger disputes, three),

 - each party has the right to fair and equal treatment and the Arbitral Court establishes what will and will not be considered evidence.

 One of our arbitration lawyers in Austria can give you complete information on how to conclude an arbitration agreement as well as the conduct of the arbitral proceedings in Austria.
 You can talk to us about arbitration in Vienna.